First-Year Seminar

 Fall, Spring, Alternate Years

-“No gossip, no interiority,” writes novelist Cynthia Ozick, who provocatively reminds us of word-of-mouth’s close relationship to storytelling itself.
-We know that gossip can be toxic, immature, and dangerous—but can it have other, more complex purposes and effects?
-In this course, we’ll examine inside jokes, open secrets, call outs, and speculation in literature, art, music, film, and popular culture.
-From novels about manners and the sustaining (or, tearing down) of communities to chatty, genre-defying poetry and films, documentaries, and song lyrics, we’ll engage in a wide-ranging meditation on gossip as an art, a weapon, and an imaginative inter-relational tool.
-Restrictions: First years only; students are limited to one first-year seminar.
+“No gossip, no interiority,” writes novelist Cynthia Ozick, who provocatively reminds readers of word-of-mouth’s close relationship to storytelling.
+People know that gossip can be toxic, immature, and dangerous—but can it have other, more complex purposes and effects?
+Using the tools of close reading and literary analysis, this course examines inside jokes, open secrets, call outs, and speculation in literature, art, music, film, and popular culture.
+From novels about manners and the sustaining (or tearing down) of communities, to chatty, genre-defying poetry, films, and song lyrics, the course engages in a wide-ranging meditation on gossip as an art, a weapon, and an imaginative inter-relational tool.
+This course counts toward the English major.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {L}

-FYS 138 Democracy in America: From the Revolution to Trump (4 Credits)
+FYS 138 Democracy in America: From the Revolution to Today (4 Credits)

 Fall, Spring, Variable